doitintl/gpu-finder/README.md

 ## Why GPU Finder?

-GPU quotas are not always consistent across regions and at any given time.
+GPU quotas are not always consistent across regions and at any particular time.
 At peak times, there may be limited availability of GPUs in the cloud due to the high demand for their compute power.
 This makes finding and provisioning of GPUs difficult and time consuming.

 ## Prerequisites